daredtech/Sprint-Challenge-Applied-JavaScript-v2/README.md

 So it can observe all the built-in functionality of the Array.

 5. What is a component?
+It is a reusable piece of code that can utilize HTML, CSS, and Javascript.

 ### Git Set up